david-batranu/dexonline-docker/README.md

 And you're done!
 Open `localhost` in your browser to access the website.

-### Makefile
+### `make.sh` script
-Instead of following the above steps, you can also attempt the automated method, via Makefile.
+Instead of following the steps above, you can also try the automated method, via the `make.sh` script.
-Just clone this repo and run `make`.
+Just clone this repo and run `./make.sh`.